Greg Reed

 Greg Reed (born June 5, 1965) is an American politician.
-He serves as a Republican member of the Alabama Senate, representing the 5th District since 2010.
+He served as a Republican member of the Alabama Senate, representing the 5th District between 2010 and 2024.
 He defeated Democrat Brett Wadsworth in the 2010 midterm elections to replace Charles Bishop in the 5th District.
-As of 2021, he is the Senate's president pro tempore.
+Senator Reed served as the Alabama State Senate's president pro tempore from 2021 until he stepped down in November of 2024 to join Governor Kay Ivey’s administration as Senior Advisor to Workforce Transformation.